stellar-deprecated/docs/learn/concepts/multi-sig.md

 ## Operations
-### Example 1
+### Example 1: Gateways
 > You run a gateway that would like to keep its issuing key offline.
-That way, it's less likely a bad actor can get a hold of the gateway's key and start issuing credit improperly.
+That way, it's less likely a bad actor can get ahold of the gateway's key and start issuing credit improperly.
 However, your gateway needs to authorize people holding credit by running the `Allow Trust` operation.
 Before you issue credit to an account, you need to verify that account is OK.

 Multisig allows you to do all of this without exposing the master key of your gateway.
 You can add another signing key to your account with the operation `Set Options`.
 This additional key should have a weight below your gateway account's